br34ch-br4ts/under-ware/README.md

-# Ransomware Project - AES-256 Encryption
+# Ransomware Project

 ## 📜 Overview
-This project is a ransomware written in **Go** (Golang), designed to encrypt files using **AES-256 encryption**.
-It demonstrates how to create a program with functionalities such as file encryption, desktop modification, and ransom note generation.
+This project is a ransomware written in **Go** (Golang), designed to encrypt files using **AES-256 encryption**

 ### ⚠️ Disclaimer
-This project is intended for **educational purposes only** to help understand the mechanisms of ransomware and enhance cybersecurity measures.
+This project is intended for **educational purposes only** to help understand the mechanisms of ransomwares.
 Misuse of this code for malicious purposes is illegal and unethical.
 Use responsibly.

 ## 🚀 Features
 1. **File Encryption with AES-256**
-   - Encrypts all files in target directories using the Advanced Encryption Standard (AES) with a 256-bit key.
+   - Encrypts all files in target directories using the Advanced Encryption Standard with a 256-bit key.
-   - Efficient recursive encryption ensures maximum impact.

 2. **Desktop Background Change**
-   - Automatically changes the victim's desktop wallpaper to a custom image with instructions or warnings.
+   - Automatically changes the victim's desktop wallpaper to a custom image.

 3. **Ransom Note Generation**
    - Creates a text file with details on:
      - Instructions to download and install Tor Browser.
      - Navigating to a specific .onion site for payment and decryption software.

-4. **Tor Integration**
-   - Provides the victim with essential information to access the darknet for further instructions.

 ## 🔧 Technical Details
 ### File Encryption
-- **Algorithm:** AES-256 in GCM mode (ensures data integrity and confidentiality).
+- **Algorithm:** AES-256 in GCM mode
 - **Key Handling:** A unique key is generated for each instance, stored securely for decryption upon payment.
 - **Targets:** Recursively scans and encrypts files in user-defined directories (e.g., `/home/user` on Linux or `C:\Users` on Windows).
-- **Exclusions:** Skips critical system files to avoid rendering the machine unbootable.
+- **Exclusions:** Skips not important folders and critical system files to avoid rendering the machine unbootable.

 ### Desktop Background Change
 - Replaces the victim's current wallpaper with a custom image provided in the payload.
-- Supports common image formats such as `.jpg`, `.png`, and `.bmp`.

 ### Ransom Note
-- Automatically generates a file named `READ_ME.txt` or equivalent in prominent directories (e.g., Desktop, Documents).
+- Automatically generates a file named `READ_ME.txt` or equivalent in Desktop
 - Includes:
   - Steps to download Tor Browser.
-  - The onion URL for the ransom page.
-  - Instructions for payment and decryption.
+  - The onion URL for the ransom page (with instructions for payment and decryption)

 ### Written in Go
 - **Why Go?**